FPGAwars/FLIX-V/Demo/README.md

 ![Screenshot](Images/05-linux.png)

-# Running Linux!
+# Step 3: Running Linux!

 After flashing the Kianv soc, Linux will boot.
-Open a serial terminal configured for the custom speed of 3000000 bauds
+Open a serial terminal configured for the custom speed of **3000000 bauds**

-A very simple and useful terminal for linux is ```tio```
+A very simple and useful terminal for linux is [tio](https://github.com/tio/tio)

 * Command: